(Bio)politics, Knowledge and Borders in Global Drug Policy

 Abstract

-This book presents an analysis tracing the operation of biopolitical mode of power in the global field of drug control.
-Through a series of theoretically framed investigations that relate current drug control policies to the broader frame of “vital politics,” it attends to the relationship of drug control, democracy and authoritarianism and showcases these pressures on the case of the evolution of drug policy in the Czech Republic.
-Then, it turns attention to the relationship of power and knowledge, with a particular focus on “evidence-based” policy that tends to more often sustain, rather than challenge coercive and punitive drug control policies.
-Last but not least, it looks at how the global drug control dispositif shapes those lives on one of Europe’s (internal) periphery, the Spanish Southern border.
-These investigations are intended to illuminate elements of the operation of the drug control dispositif and its far reaching (bio-)political effects in order to maintain and expand the space for thinking political alternatives.
+This book is a critical analysis tracing the operation of biopolitical mode of power in the global field of drug control.
+Through a series of theoretically framed investigations that relate current drug control policies to the broader frame of ‘vital politics’, it attends to the relationship of drug control, state of exception and democracy, exploring how pressures of resurgent sovereignty and neoliberal governmentality imprint on drug policy.
+Then, it turns attention to the relationship of power and knowledge, with a particular focus on the ‘evidence-based’ approaches that may at times sustain rather than challenge prohibitionist drug control policies.
+Finally, it looks at how the global drug control dispositif shapes life on one of Europe’s (internal) peripheries.
+These investigations are intended to illuminate the operation of the drug control dispositif and its far reaching (bio-)political effects in order to expand the space for devising more competent and compassionate public policies.

 Photo by Marco Verch on Flickr.